AdguardTeam/AdguardKnowledgeBase/13.technical-support/04.Reporting-Tool/docs.en.md

 1. Disable **Extensions**;
 2. If this solved the problem, turn on the module and turn off the settings **Extensions** one by one.
 This is done to find out which setting "breaks" the page;
 3. If you are able to detect which setting "breaks" a page, you should inform the developers when filling out the form (see above).
 In this case, it is desirable to return to the initial settings;

+### **Third-party blockers**
+Some browsers and antivirus programs (such as Yandex Browser, Kaspersky, etc.) have built-in ad blockers.
+They may affect and cause problems in the operation of sites.
+If you use such programs, make sure that the problem is on the side of AdGuard: disable filtering and try to repeat the problem.
+If it remains, it means that the problem is caused by another application or browser.